Riminder/node-riminder-api/README.md

 #### webhooks.handleWebhook

 This function is the callback you need to call when a request is received on the webhook endpoint.
-It takes an object corresponding to the headers of the request and return a function.
+It takes an object corresponding to the headers of the request and returns a function.

 ```typescript
 router.post(".../webhooks", app.webhooks.handleWebhook(request.headers));